 Typically, severe lameness is noted and the affected limb is obvious.
 Most pets with fractured limbs will hold up the affected limb.
 Some pets are able to bear some weight on the limb, depending on the location and nature of the break.
 Pets that have sustained major trauma, such as being struck by a motor vehicle or falling from a height, may have more than one broken limb, and may be unwilling or unable to walk.
 You may notice swelling, pain, or abnormal movement at the affected site.

-With trauma being involved, it is very important to note that other systemic signs may be possible.
-Abdominal trauma can result in hemorrhage (bleeding) and rupture organs (such as urinary bladder).
-Thoracic trauma can result in pulmonary contusions (bruising and hemorrhage within the lungs), hemorrhage around the lungs and air around the lungs cause by a tear in the lung.
-All of these can be very critical injuries and may delay the definitive treatment of the fracture.
+When the fracture is secondary to trauma, it is very important to note that other systemic signs may be possible.
+Abdominal trauma can result in hemorrhage (bleeding) and ruptured organs (such as urinary bladder).
+Thoracic trauma can result in pulmonary contusions (bruising and hemorrhage within the lungs), hemorrhage around the lungs, and air around the lungs cause by a tear in the lung.
+All of these conditions can be very critical injuries and may delay the definitive treatment of the fracture.

-Your primary care veterinarian will assess your pet thoroughly, to evaluate for any other injuries to vital organs.
+Your primary care veterinarian or emergency veterinarian will assess your pet thoroughly, to evaluate for any other injuries to vital organs.
 Your veterinarian will likely recommend x-rays of the affected region.
-Often times pets need a pain medication or sedative for x-rays to be obtained.
+Often times pets need a pain medication or sedatives in order for x-rays to be obtained.
 Other tests that may be recommended initially include complete blood work, abdominal and thoracic (chest) radiographs, and possibly an abdominal ultrasound.
 Occasionally, a CT scan of your pets entire body (trauma CT) may be advised.

-At home, before you can get to a veterinary clinic or hospital, you can confine your pet to a very small space.
-Ideally your pet is lying down in a box, crate or kennel; movement is limited to only that necessary to go to the bathroom or maintain cleanliness.
-Seek veterinary care as soon as possible – at least call to receive instruction; a bone fracture is very painful and other dangerous medical conditions may have been created at the same time as the fracture.
+At home, before you are able to get to a veterinary clinic or hospital, you should confine your pet to a very small space.
+Ideally your pet is lying down in a box, crate or kennel, and movement is limited to only that necessary to go to the bathroom or maintain cleanliness.
+Seek veterinary care as soon as possible (at least call to receive instruction).
+A bone fracture is very painful and other dangerous medical conditions may have been created at the same time as the fracture.
 Do not give any medications or apply any therapy unless you receive clear guidance from your veterinarian.

-Closed fractures are ideally treated within 2–4 days; open fractures are best treated with an initial surgery to clean the wound and bone within 8 hours of the injury (a final surgery for open fractures can be delayed for 24–48 hours.)
+Closed fractures are ideally treated within 2–4 days and open fractures are best treated with an initial procedure to clean the wound and bone within 8 hours of the injury.
+A final surgery for open fractures can be delayed for 24–48 hours.